rails/rails/guides/source/active_support_instrumentation.md

 * The name of the event
 * Time when it started
 * Time when it finished
-* A unique ID for this event
+* A unique ID for the instrumenter that fired the event
 * The payload (described in previous sections)

 ```ruby